Who Is Uketsu?

 Plot Summary

 The timeline shifts to August 1995.
-Shunsuke Iwata is a 19-year-old high school graduate, placed in the administrative department of the L-Daily newspaper after failing to land a reporting position.
+Shunsuke Iwata is a 19-year-old high school graduate.
+He failed to land a reporting position, so the L-Daily newspaper placed him in its administrative department.
 He wants one specific story: the 1992 unsolved murder of his high school art teacher and personal mentor, Yoshiharu Miura.

 His boss in the admin department is Isamu Kumai, a veteran reporter demoted after a bout with esophageal cancer.
 Kumai was the lead reporter on the Miura case and shares his confidential files with Iwata.

-Iwata pursues an independent lead to his old school and encounters a blind student drawing on a “pierced canvas,” a surface with tactile gridlines.
+Iwata pursues an independent lead to his old school.
+There he meets a blind student drawing on a "pierced canvas," a surface with tactile gridlines.
 The image clicks.
 Miura folded the receipt into a grid and drew the mountains by touch, without seeing his own hands.

 Iwata realizes the brutal mutilation was never about rage.
 It was a forensic necessity.
 With his theory proven, Iwata sits in his tent on the mountain.